wp-plugins/quran-radio/readme.txt

 == Description ==

-Quran Radio plugin is the first WordPress plugin that allows you to add a widget that plays an online Radio station for the translation of the meaning of the Quran in more than 35 languages, powered by EDC (e-Da`wah Committee.
+Quran Radio plugin is the first WordPress plugin that allows you to add a widget that plays an online Radio station for the translation of the meaning of the Quran in more than 35 languages, powered by EDC (e-Da`wah Committee).

 Major new features in Quran Radio 1.0 include: